georgerobescu/ow_draft--1/readme.md

 Whenever you make changes to your project, it’s good practice to `commit` those edits to `git`(and often consequently to github), in order to have a log of what has been done up until that point.

-This process was initially born for collaboratively purposes (to avoid miscommunication and mistakes between several people working remotely), but it has been adopted also as a way to document one’s own personal working process.

 > I’m doing this, done, commit; I’m doing this, done, commit; *rhythm*

 *How can you help to contribute on someone else’s project?*